 As you track and analyze demand, pay close attention to current trends and consumer behavior.
 Are frantic shoppers stampeding toward the toilet paper aisle or hoarding mounds of paper towels?
 By analyzing demand, you can adjust inventory levels as necessary in response to those shifts.

-While an increase in demand is currently benefiting retailers’ bottom lines, it is placing a strain on manufacturers who are not prepared to meet last-minute requests.
+While an increase in demand may be benefiting some retailers’ bottom lines, it is placing a strain on manufacturers who are not prepared to meet last-minute requests.
 This is especially the case in health care manufacturing, where demand for face masks is climbing by the day, and U.S.-based manufacturers simply can’t keep pace.

 In contrast, other industries are figuring out how to navigate a decrease in demand.
 For example, many car manufacturers are now manufacturing ventilators to make up for the decrease in demand for cars (and to help save lives).